Mass gatherings (large-scale events)

 - Dress appropriately for the weather.

 - If you are going to a destination with a hot climate, remember to stay safe in the sun and stay hydrated.
-Follow water safety tips, whether at the beach, pool, snorkeling or on a boat.
+Follow water safety tips, whether at the beach, pool, snorkelling or on a boat.

 - If you are going to a destination with a cold climate, be aware that the weather may vary between areas and conditions may change quickly.
 Take precautions to avoid hypothermia and frostbite.

 - The leading cause of death among international travellers is traffic accidents.

 - Expect traffic congestion and road closures.
 Avoid driving on unfamiliar and/or rural roads, especially at night.